 Cesar Manrique in La Gomera

 Since it was super dark, we couldn’t see too much of the area that Cesar Manrique created.
 But we got to see a really nice view and a light-up city.
-The next morning, we were lucky because it was Cesar that came to pick us up.
+The next morning, we were lucky because it was Cesar who came to pick us up.
 He took us to the lookout point again and we got to see it in the morning too.
 It’s such a shame that it’s closed.
 I believe that the government is missing out on letting this place be closed.

 By closed, I mean the restaurant that is built into the mountain.
 Apparently, it was too expensive so the tourists stopped coming here.
 They have tried several times but always end up closing the place down.
 Lower the prices and open this place up as a tourist attraction again.
 On the good side – you can still see the lookout point!
 Address: GM-1, 166, 38879 Valle Gran Rey.